scottyschup/ruby-curriculum/w1d2/iteration.md

 Time estimate: 1.5hrs

-* Write a loop the finds the first number that is (a) >250 and (b) divisible by 7.
-Print this number down!
+* Write a loop that finds the first number that is (a) >250 and (b) divisible by 7.
+Print this number!
 * Write a method `factors` that prints out all the factors of a given number.
 * Implement [Bubble sort][wiki-bubble-sort] in a method `#bubble_sort`